devjojr/binary-search-tree/README.md

 # Binary Search Tree (BST) Implementation

-This repository contains a implementation of a Binary Search Tree (BST) in Python, along with unit tests to ensure its correctness.
+This repository contains an implementation of a Binary Search Tree (BST) in Python, along with unit tests to ensure its correctness.

 ## Method(s)